Introduction goes here

 10

-Order to the constable of Bordeaux or his lieutenant, if there is such a custom at Bordeaux and Estèbe Séguin, citizen of the city of Bordeaux Burdeg' is [really] citizen of this city, thus he should permit Séguin to be exempt of the custom on his wines loaded in this port, as he should be, him and several citizens of the said city, being citizens or burgesses, have been accostumed for time immemorial.
-Lately, Séguin requested that the king to bring remedy, as he is exempt and should be exempt as citizen of Bordeaux, as him and and several citizens of the said city, being citizens or burgesses, have been for time immemorial, of the payment of the custom on his wines loaded in the port of Bordeaux.
-But the constable, as Séguin is burgess of the city of St-Macaire Macar' Langon demanded again unjustly to Séguin the custom for his wine loaded in Bordeaux to Séguin great damage and others who were accostumed to do so in previous times.
+Order to the constable of Bordeaux or his lieutenant, if there is such a custom at Bordeaux and Estèbe Séguin, Burdeg' citizen of the city of Bordeaux , is really a citizen of this city, thus he should permit Séguin to be exempt of the custom on his wines loaded in this port, as he should be, himself and several citizens of the said city, being citizens or burgesses, have been accostumed from time immemorial.
+Lately, Séguin requested that the king to bring remedy, as he is exempt and should be exempt as citizen of Bordeaux, as he and and several citizens of the said city, being citizens or burgesses, have been from time immemorial, of the payment of the custom on his wines loaded in the port of Bordeaux.
+But the constable, as Séguin is Sanctus Macarius burgess of Saint-Macaire demanded again unjustly to Séguin the custom for his wine loaded in Bordeaux to Séguin's great damage and others who were accustomed to do so in previous times.

 12

-Order to the constable of Bordeaux that having accounted with Pey de Poulouaout for his wages he should make payment to him of what he is able to find is due from the issues of the duchy or make satisfaction to him elsewhere, receiving from Poulouaout the said bill and his letters of acquittances, and he will have due allowance in his account.
-Lately, Poulouaout has requested by his petition exhibited before the king and council that the king, as this latter was bound to him in several sums of money for his wages from the time that he stood in the service of E[dward II] and the king's service, and also for some sums of money from the time he held in farm and otherwise some king's baylies in the duchy, and the king wishes to agree to the request; will wish make allowance to him of the sums due to him in payment of these wages, and make payment of the remaining wages or or make satisfaction to him elsewhere.
-The king ordered to the then constable of Bordeaux that having accounted with Poulouaout of these wages, he should make payment of what he finds is due to him or make satisfaction to him elsewhere from the issues of the duchy, as more appear by inspection of the rolls of chancery.
+Order to the constable of Bordeaux that having accounted with Poiloaut Pey de Poyloaut for his wages he should make payment to him of what he is able to find is due from the issues of the duchy or make satisfaction to him elsewhere, receiving from Poyloaut the said bill and his letters of acquittances, and he will have due allowance in his account.
+Lately, Poyloaut has requested by his petition exhibited before the king and council that the king, as this latter was bound to him in several sums of money for his wages from the time that he stood in the service of Edward II and the current king's service, and also for some sums of money from the time he held in farm and otherwise some king's baylies in the duchy, and the king wishes to agree to the request; to make allowance to him of the sums due to him in payment of these wages, and make payment of the remaining wages or make satisfaction to him elsewhere.
+The king ordered to the then constable of Bordeaux that having accounted with Poyloaut of these wages, he should make payment of what he finds is due to him or make satisfaction to him elsewhere from the issues of the duchy, as more appear by inspection of the rolls of chancery.
 1

 1.